Automated Lane Merging via Game Theory and Branch Model Predictive Control: Game-Theoretic Behavior Planning

 \subsubsection{Motion of the Ego Vehicle}

-We use two separate controllers to generate the longitudinal and lateral motion for the ego vehicle.
-For the longitudinal motion, we track the target longitudinal position and the desired speed via a PD controller.
-One example of the target longitudinal position within the desired gap is illustrated in Figure \ref{fig:semantic_actions}.
-The desired gap, $\texttt{Gap2}$, is defined based on the positions of the front and rear vehicles, denoted as $x_{\text{front}}$ and $x_{\text{rear}}$, respectively.
-Similar to \cite{dingEPSILONEfficientPlanning2022}, we determine the target longitudinal position and speed using a rule-based method.
+We apply two separate controllers to generate the longitudinal and lateral motion for the EV.
+For longitudinal motion, we track the target longitudinal position and the desired speed using a PD controller \cite[Section 7.B]{dingEPSILONEfficientPlanning2022}.
+One example of the target longitudinal position within the desired gap is illustrated in Figure \ref{fig:controllers}.
+The desired gap is defined based on the positions of the front and rear vehicles, denoted as $x_{\text{front}}$ and $x_{\text{rear}}$, respectively.
+Similarly to \cite[Section 7.B]{dingEPSILONEfficientPlanning2022}\cite[Section 3]{shalev-shwartz_formal_2018}, we determine the target longitudinal position and speed based on the safe distance that the ego vehicle and the rear vehicle (shown in pink in Figure \ref{fig:controllers}) need to keep.
+The output of the PD controller is represented by $a_{\text{pd}}$.
+However, this controller does not consider the lead vehicle and the static obstacle.
+Hence, to avoid a collision, we compute the car-following acceleration $a_{\text{idm}}$ using the intelligent driver model (IDM) \cite{treiber_congested_2000}.
+Overall, for the sake of safety, we select the minimum acceleration as the command, $a_{\text{cmd}} = \min(a_{\text{pd}}, a_{\text{idm}})$.